Don’t Read the Comments

-So no, fear-mongering, shrill insults, and personal attacks won’t stop this momentum of kindness and compassion I want to contribute to.
+So no, fear-mongering, shrill insults, and personal attacks won’t stop this momentum I want to contribute to.

-It’s why I decided to start this fashion line with a focus on bringing positive & constructive storytelling that peacefully counters the negativity that certain groups are trying to normalize.
+It’s why I decided to start this project with a focus on bringing positive & constructive storytelling that peacefully counters the negativity that certain groups are trying to normalize.